Izuchii/Code-Editor/README.md

 # Code Editor App

 ## Overview
-This project is a code editor web app designed to provide a sleek and efficient environment for writing and editing code in various programming languages (intended).
+This project is an offline code editor web app designed to provide a sleek and efficient environment for writing, editing and running code in various programming languages (ultimately).
 It currently is capable of running HTML, CSS, and JavaScript codes. <!--It offers features such as syntax highlighting, auto-indentation, code completion, and more, to enhance the coding experience.-->

 <!--## Features
 - **Syntax Highlighting**: Supports syntax highlighting for a wide range of programming languages to improve code readability.